MuhammadBilalAkbar/inheritance_oops_in_dart/README.md

 - Properties of class are instance or field variables.
 - Constructor of class is method.
 Its name is same as class name and it is default constructor.
   When object is created, constructor is called automatically.
-  <br/>If a sub class is extending from super class then default constructor of base-class or
-  super-class or parent-class is also called in constructor of sub-class or child-class automatically.
+- If a sub class is extending from super class then default constructor of base-class or super-class or parent-class is also called in constructor of sub-class or child-class automatically.